We started this series of blogs at the top and we're working our way down to the bottom, literally, that thing you sit on.

 Another reason is that the act of sitting is incorrectly associated with relaxing.
 Sure, it's more relaxing for the legs and hips, but as far as your torso/spine is concerned, sitting is as equally dynamic as standing.
 Even the word "relax" seems to be misunderstood, I'm often heard saying during lessons "that's not relaxing, that's collapsing!"
 It is perfectly possible to relax into a balanced posture, whether sitting or standing, so that our bones support our weight.
 Yes, the postural muscles will still be working, but think of them as having tone rather than tension.
 It is when poise and balance is lost in collapse that movement muscles as well as the deeper postural muscles become over-worked trying to support the collapse that tension arises; that's not relaxing at all!

+Keeping the integrity of the torso, even in reclining, is important for your arms.
 Don't make the mistake of thinking your arms are simply attached to your shoulders, that may be true as far as the skeleton is concerned, but your arm muscles overlap and are embedded deep into your torso, all the way down your back to the top of your pelvis.
-So if you lose the integrity and tone of your back you will lose the support from the roots of your arms, and without that the use of your hands is compromised potentially contributing to RSI and Carpal Tunnel Syndrome.
+So if you lose the integrity of your torso you will lose the support from the roots of your arms, and without that the use of your hands is compromised potentially contributing to RSI and Carpal Tunnel Syndrome.

 As with many aspects of the Alexander Technique, there is also the way you think to consider.
 Like the association of relaxing being inert, the very phrase, sitting "down", encourages the thought that that is where you are wanting to go in your entirety.
 What you don't want to do is remedy that by doing the opposite, by "sitting up straight" as we were all no doubt told to do as children, as that encourages effort, and effort will lead to tension.
 That's why it is so tiring to "sit up straight" as it is commonly understood.
 Instead, just remain lightly standing, but on your bottom, being bright, alert, active and engaged.
 If you start to feel tired it's fine to use the back rest (still thinking of elegant repose!) and take time out for a few minutes, just don't use your computer like this.
 Better still, get up and walk around and get your blood pumping again.